Wackiki Wabbit: Plot

 The cartoon opens with two castaways adrift on a small raft in the middle of the ocean, underscored with "Asleep in the Deep".
 Delirious from hunger, they start imagining each other, and even their own limbs, as food.
 They spot an island in the distance and rush ashore where they meet Bugs Bunny.
 To his friendly, "What's the good word, strangers?" they answer, "FOOD!"
 Subsequently, they set up a cooking pot and start chasing after Bugs, as he swings away on a vine.

 The castaways that Bugs Bunny fights off during the short.

 Chasing Bugs through the jungle, the castaways spy him, semi-disguised as an island native, dancing.
 He welcomes them, "Ah!
-White Men!
+White men!
 Welcome to Humuhumunukunukuapua'a'a'a Island."
-He then speaks in Polynesian-accented nonsense, a long stretch of which is subtitled simply, "What's up, Doc?" and a very short segment is subtitled, "Now is the time for every good man to come to the aid of his party."
+He then speaks in Polynesian-accented nonsense, a long stretch of which is subtitled simply, "What's up, Doc?", and a very short segment of which is subtitled, "Now is the time for every good man to come to the aid of his party."

 Bugs then begins a traditional-style dance, punctuated with drumming and chanting.
-The men join in until the tall, skinny man, seeing Bugs stop and walk away, gives his pal a slap (off-camera, following the Hays Office rules) to make him quit.
-A page in an information booklet is shown to be headed: Native Customs, and goes on to explain that 'The natives are skilled at diving for coins dropped into the water'.
+The men join in until the tall, skinny man, seeing Bugs stop and walk away, gives his pal a slap (off-camera) to make him quit.
+A page in an information booklet is shown to be headed "Native Customs" and goes on to explain that 'The natives are skilled at diving for coins dropped into the water'.
 The men drop a coin into the cooking pot's boiling water; Bugs dashes in and steals the entire pot.